Draco norvillii

-Draco norvillii, also known as Norvill's flying lizard, is species of agamid flying lizard endemic to India.
-This species is capable of gliding from tree to tree, and has been recorded gliding up to 50 m.
+Draco norvillii, also known commonly as Alcock's flying dragon and Norvill's flying lizard, is species of lizard in the subfamily Draconinae of the family Agamidae.
+The species is endemic to India.
+It is capable of gliding from tree to tree, and has been recorded gliding up to 50 m.
 It feeds on insects and other small invertebrates.

 Etymology

 The specific name, norvillii, is in honor F.H.
 Norville who was the collector of the holotype.

 Taxonomy

-Musters (1983) examined specimens of D. norvillii but was not able to examine the type.
+Musters (1983) examined specimens of Draco norvillii but was not able to examine the type.
 He opines that this lizard is a subspecies of Draco blanfordii.
 This view has not been endorsed in McGuire & Heang's (2001) study on the phylogenetic systematics of Southeast Asian flying lizards (Iguania: Agamidae: Draco).

-Geographic range
+Geographic distribution

 Draco norvillii has been recorded from Assam, Nagaland, and Arunachal Pradesh in NE India.
 A rare and endangered species of lizard, it was described by Alcock and named after the collector of the type (F. H. Norvill) of Doom Dooma, Upper Assam (now Arunachal Pradesh).
 The type locality may be considered restricted to "North-eastern India, possibly Doom Dooma (27.57°N 95.57°E), Arunachal Pradesh, northeastern India".

 D. norvillii was recently rediscovered after 118 years in the Jeypore Reserve Forest by Mazedul Islam and Professor Prasanta Kumar Saikia of the Animal Ecology and Wildlife Biology Laboratory of the Zoology Department, Gauhati University in 2012.
 Two lizards were recorded.